-I am an assistant professor in the Department of Information and Computing Sciences at Utrecht University in the Netherlands.
+I am an associate professor in the Department of Information and Computing Sciences at Utrecht University in the Netherlands.
 I am principal investigator in the department's Requirements Engineering lab.

 In my research, I blend artificial intelligence with information visualization in order to increase the quality of the requirements engineering process and artifacts.
 I devise software tools that assist human analysts and stakeholders in eliciting, expressing and analyzing requirements.
 Most of my research is validated empirically via experiments and/or collaboration with software companies.